TomerFi/selenium-nunit-robotframework-tutorial/README.rst

    ...
    Library          SeleniumLibrary

-The same library is also used in `resources.robot <acceptance/resources.robot>`_ by the custom keyowrds.
+The same library is also used in by the custom keyowrds in `resources.robot <acceptance/resources.robot>`_.

 To execute the acceptance tests, simplly run: